railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 	#.
 The :guilabel:`Date` : automatically proposed as today's date, but it is possible to change it if you are
 		encoding the timesheet for a prior day.

-	#.	:guilabel:`Analytic Account` : for the project you've been working on - obviously it should be predefined.
+	#.	:guilabel:`Analytic Account` : for the project you have been working on - obviously it should be predefined.

 	#. 	:guilabel:`Description` : a free text description of the work done in the time.

 	#. 	:guilabel:`Quantity` : number of units of time (the units are defined as part of the product).

-The other fields are automatically completed but can be modified: the :guilabel:`Product` which is the service product such as consultancy, the :guilabel:`Unit of Measure` (predefined, and could perhaps be minutes, hours or days), the :guilabel:`Cost` of the service (which is calculated by default),
+The other fields are automatically completed, but can be modified: the :guilabel:`Product` which is the service product such as consultancy, the :guilabel:`Unit of Measure` (predefined, and could perhaps be minutes, hours or days), the :guilabel:`Cost` of the service (which is calculated by default),